Q. What is a Diagnostic Medical Sonographer?

 A. The program starts in the Fall of every year.
 There is only one class selection per year.
-The deadline to apply is May 1st.
+The target review date is May 1st.

 Q. What are the program requirements?

 A. The student should apply to Miami Dade College and also request a milestone review to the DMS program.
-To apply to the program the student should have completed ENC 1101, MAC 1105, BSC 2085, BSC 2085L, BSC 2086, BSC 2086L, PHY 1020 or 1025, and HSC 0003 and HSC 0003L.
+To request a milestone review for this program the student should have completed ENC 1101, MAC 1105, BSC 2085, BSC 2085L, BSC 2086, BSC 2086L, PHY 1020 or 1025, and HSC 0003 and HSC 0003L.
 If the student has taken other physics courses, the transcript will be evaluated for possible substitution and waiver.
 Students must have completed all courses before starting the program.
-Students may still apply if the courses will be completed in the summer after the application deadline but should understand that the selection criteria is based on the programmatic GPA and number of courses completed.
+Students may still request a milestone review if the courses will be completed in the summer after the target review date but should understand that the selection criteria is based on the programmatic GPA and number of courses completed.

 Q. What are is the selection criteria?

 A. The student selection is based on Program GPA and dependent on the number of courses completed at the time of milestone review.
-Students with the highest program GPA and that have completed all required courses by the application deadline will be considered first.
-Applicants will be awarded points based on a sliding scale from 4.0 – 2.5 on the general education pre-requisite courses.
+Students with the highest program GPA and that have completed all required courses by the target review date will be considered first.
+Students will be awarded points based on a sliding scale from 4.0 – 2.5 on the general education program requirement courses.

-Final admission into the program is dependent on the following criteria:
+Final Selection towards discipline courses is dependent on the following criteria:

 Q. Can I request a Milestone Review if I have not completed all of the general education and science courses?

 A. Yes.
-Courses listed above should be completed in the summer before the fall start date.
+Courses listed above should be completed by the summer before the fall start date.
 Students that have completed all required program general education courses listed above by May 1st and with the highest Program GPA will be considered first for selection.